vkarpov15/mastering-async-await/content/chapter2.md

 ```javascript
 [require: example 2.18$]
 ```

+`Promise.all()` is the preferred mechanism for executing async functions in parallel.
+To execute async functions in series, you would use a `for` loop and `await` on each function call.

 `Promise.all()` is just a convenient wrapper around calling `then()` on an array of promises and waiting for the result.
 Below is a simplified implementation of